wpwupingwp/OGU/README.md

 run very well on a normal PC.
 Multiple CPU cores may be helpful for the alignment and tree construction steps.

-For Windows users, MAFFT [may be very slow due to anti-virus software](https://mafft.cbrc.jp/alignment/software/windows_without_cygwin.html).
+For Windows users, MAFFT [may be very slow due to antivirus software](https://mafft.cbrc.jp/alignment/software/windows_without_cygwin.html).
 Please consider following [this instruction](https://mafft.cbrc.jp/alignment/software/ubuntu_on_windows.html) to install Ubuntu on Windows to obtain better results.